syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started.md

 ---
 layout: post
-title: Getting Started with ##Platform_Name## Pdf viewer Control
+title: Getting Started with ASP.NET Core platform ## Pdf viewer Control
-description: Checkout and learn about getting started with ##Platform_Name## Pdf viewer control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about how to include ASP.NET Core PDF Viewer control in ASP.NET Core application ## ASP.NET Core ## Pdf viewer control of Syncfusion Essential JS 2 and more details.
-platform: ej2-asp-core-mvc
+platform: ej2-asp.net-core
-control: Getting Started
+control: PDF Viewer
-publishingplatform: ##Platform_Name##
+publishingplatform: ##asp.net core##
 documentation: ug
 ---

 # Getting Started in ASP.NET Core PDF Viewer control

+The [ASP.NET Core PDF Viewer](https://www.syncfusion.com/aspnet-core-ui-controls/pdf-viewer) control is used to viewing and printing PDF files in any web application.
+It provides the best viewing experience available with core interactions such as zooming, scrolling, text searching, text selection, and text copying.
+Thumbnail, bookmark, hyperlink and table of contents support provides easy navigation within and outside the PDF files.

-This section briefly explains about how to include [ASP.NET Core PDF Viewer](https://www.syncfusion.com/aspnet-core-ui-controls/pdf-viewer) control in your ASP.NET Core application using Visual Studio.
+This section briefly explains about how to include ASP.NET Core PDF Viewer control in your ASP.NET Core application using Visual Studio.

 ## Prerequisites